Large-scale machine-learning molecular dynamics simulation of primary radiation damage in tungsten: Results and discussion

 Figure~\ref{fig:cluster_distribution} shows the size distributions of clusters of vacancies and interstitials in thin foils.
 It is clear that larger and more vacancy clusters as well as smaller and less interstitial clusters are produced, compared to bulk tungsten.
 In addition, the scatter in the size of clusters is extensive.
 There is one vacancy cluster with 1103 vacancies formed by a 200 keV cascade.
 The surface also affects the dislocation density.
 Compared to bulk, the dislocation density of $\left \langle 100 \right \rangle$ Burgers vectors increases from $9.88\times10^9~\rm{cm}^{-2}$ to $1.08\times10^{11}~\rm{cm}^{-2}$ as well as from $4.47\times10^{10}~\rm{cm}^{-2}$ to $9.86\times10^{10}~\rm{cm}^{-2}$ for 100 keV and 200 keV \glspl{pka} respectively.
 Correspondingly the 1/2$\left \langle 111 \right \rangle$ dislocation density decreases from $2.87\times10^{11}~\rm{cm}^{-2}$ to $2.01\times10^{11}~\rm{cm}^{-2}$ as well as from $2.82\times10^{11}~\rm{cm}^{-2}$ to $1.69\times10^{11}~\rm{cm}^{-2}$.
 Overall, the simulations show that the frequency and size of vacancy dislocation loops and the $\left \langle 100 \right \rangle$-dislocation density is greater when damage is produced in thin foils.

 In our computational modeling study, we have observed results consistent with the experimental findings reported by Yi \textit{et al.}~\cite{Yi2015acta}.
 The emergence of 1/2$\left \langle 111 \right \rangle$ and $\left \langle 100 \right \rangle$ vacancy loops in low-dose heavy-ion irradiated tungsten is validated as an intrinsic cascade phenomenon.
 This suggests that these loops primarily originate from cascade nucleation rather than resulting from long-term evolution of the defect structure.
 Moreover, our simulations emphasize the impact of foil surfaces, as seen in thin-foil irradiation specimens or back-thinned irradiated specimens, on the evolution of damage.
 The notable trends elucidated by Yi \textit{et al.}~\cite{Yi2016acta} were consistently replicated in our computational investigation: the total vacancy count was observed to be an order of magnitude greater than the number of \glspl{sia}, indicating a substantial effect of proximate free surfaces on defect formation.
+In contrast to EAM models wherein the effect of surface on defect statistics is more pronounced in Fe than in W \cite{Sand2016epl} and the formation of SIA clusters is only slightly affected by the surface, the NEP-ZBL potential shows a noticeable impact of the free surface in tungsten.
+This difference suggests that EAM models may not fully capture free surface effects, which is in line with the fact that surfaces in EAM models are often significantly too stable (i.e., surface energies are severely underestimated, Fig.~\ref{fig:surf}).